 - Other (Request or petitions not covered by any other form)

 Beginning Fall 2011, students are unable to term withdraw online in myUH.
-To complete the term withdrawal process, students must download and complete the Term Withdrawal Request Form and submit it to the Office of Registration and Academic Records by the appropriate deadline.
+To complete the term withdrawal process, students must download and complete the Term Withdrawal Request Form and submit it to the Office of the University Registrar by the appropriate deadline.
 Students can submit their request form by fax at (713) 743-8342 or in person at the UH Welcome Center.
 Forms will be processed the day they are received and any refund due to the student will be based on the day processed.
 Any forms faxed outside business hours, during weekends or holidays will be processed and effective the next business day.

 Official University of Houston transcripts may be ordered ONLINE*, in person or by mail.
 Each transcript is $10.
 Transcripts requested to be sent to Texas public institutions of higher education will be sent electronically if the receiving institution is able to receive electronic transcripts.
 Transcripts sent by this method are usually received within 72 hours.